Lamphun, the ancient capital of Hariphunchai

 First, we will visit Ku Chang, a chedi that contains the relic of the war elephant of Chamathewi, aka Camadevi, the first queen of the Hariphunchai Kingdom.
 The next stop will be Wat Phra Yuen, a quiet temple amidst exotic, towering palm trees.
 Next, we will visit the tiny but delicate Tai Yong textile museum.
 Many of Lamphun’s inhabitants are Tai Yong.
 These are, in fact, Tai Lue from Muang Yong in Myanmar.
 These people migrated about 200 years ago from Northern Shan State (now Myanmar) to Lamphun.
 It is a fascinating story.
 We walk through the “OTOP” (one district, one product) market to Wat Hariphunchai, one of the most revered temples of North Thailand.
 This magnificent temple is the main attraction of Lamphun and draws many visitors, mainly Thai people.

-Wat Kukut and Doll Museum
+Wat Kukut and Chiang Mai Doll Making Centre and Museum

-Drive to Sanpatong where will visit the Chiang Mai Doll Museum.
-This is a hidden gem of North Thailand.
-Not only can you witness the most exquisite dolls being handmade here, there is also a stunning exhibition of dolls from all over the world.
-Drive back to Chiang Mai along the Ping River.
+After this, we will drive the short distance to Sanpatong, visiting the Chiang Mai Doll Making Centre and Museum.
+This museum and factory is a hidden gem of North Thailand.
+Not only can you witness the most exquisite dolls being handmade, but there is also a stunning exhibition of dolls from all over the world.
+We will then drive back to Chiang Mai along the Ping River.
 Our last stop today will be the ruins of Wiang Kum Kam.
-We will stop at Wat E-Kang, Wat Pu Pia and Chedi Liam before we drop you off at your hotel in Chiang Mai.
-We hope you enjoyed your Lamphun Tour.
+This was the first settlement on the Ping River, dating back to 1282.

-*please note that this shop is closed on Sunday
+*Please note that this shop is closed on Sunday